 Deuteronomy 24:1-4 “When a man takes a wife and marries her, and it happens that she finds no favor in his eyes because he has found some uncleanness in her, and he writes her a certificate of divorce, puts it in her hand, and sends her out of his house . . . then her former husband who divorced her must not take her back to be his wife after she has been defiled; for that is an abomination before the LORD . . .”

-Jesus death has wiped clean the records concerning “his bride”.
-In the eyes of Heaven, she is a pure “virgin”.
-She is not a widow, much less a harlet.
+Jesus death has purged the records concerning “his bride” (repentant believing Israel).
+In the eyes of Heaven, she is a pure “virgin.”
+She is not a widow, much less a harlot.

 A “NEW COVENANT” ALLOWS FOR CHANGES

-The priesthood is changed under the “new covenant” from the order of Aaron to the “order of Melchizedek (Heb.
-7:12) - the order of the firstborn.
-This change necessitates the cessation of the animal sacrifices at the Jerusalem Temple, because the Law required every sacrifice to be presented to a Levite/Aaronic priest at Jerusalem (Lev.
+The priesthood is “changed” under the “new covenant” from the order of Aaron to the “order of Melchizedek (Heb.
+7:12) - the order of the firstborn (the original order of the priesthood).
+This change necessitates the cessation of the animal sacrifices at the Jerusalem Temple, because the Law required that every sacrifice be presented to a Levite/Aaronic priest at Jerusalem (Lev.
 1:3, Deut.
 12:5-7, 11-13, 26-27).

 Hebrews 9:11 “But Christ came as High Priest of the good things to come, with the greater and more perfect tabernacle not made with hands, that is, not of this creation.”